shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 ### Have you wondered about online etiquette?

 There are many articles about which suggest the do's and do not's.
 Like this one for example written by the Jomer Gregorio at [cjgdigitalmarketing](http://cjgdigitalmarketing.com/top-8-social-media-etiquette-for-business-infographic/) or this article written by Outbound Engine [Social Media Etiquette for Business: 25 Do's & Don'ts](http://www.outboundengine.com/blog/social-media-etiquette-for-business-25-dos-donts/).

+### Final thoughts
-I know I am far from perfect but I know with absolute confidence that I have good manners, I show respect, I am polite and courteous.
-This post is a good reminder for me to continue being mindful of such things and acknowledge those times I fail to do so.
+I know I am far from perfect but I know with absolute confidence that I have good manners, I always try to show respect, I am polite and courteous.

-I'd like to see what people have to say, but remember, be respectful when leaving comments.
-You can still tell it how is and how you see it, but still offer constructive input without having to resort to being rude and showing bad manners.
+However this post is a good reminder for me to continue being mindful of such things and acknowledge those times I fail to do so.

+Can you honestly say the same?